KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 5. No image found.
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-uv-index by thariq-shanavas](https://github.com/thariq-shanavas/MMM-uv-index)